Minimal d-Band Model for the Optical Susceptibility of Non-Centrosymmetric Monolayer Transition Metal Dichalcogenides: Liu's three-band model for monolayer TMDCs

-Liu {\it et al}~\cite{Liu2013} have set up a minimal TB model for the whole family of $2H$ TMDCs monolayers including only the transition metal $d$ orbitals that are even under the $\sigma_h$ mirror operation ($d_{z^2}$, $d_{xy}$ and $d_{x^2}$).
+Liu {\it et al}~\cite{Liu2013} have set up a minimal TB model for the whole family of $2H$ monolayer TMDCs including only the transition metal $d$ orbitals that are even under the $\sigma_h$ mirror operation ($d_{z^2}$, $d_{xy}$ and $d_{x^2}$).
 When including hopping terms up to third nearest neighbors, the resulting TB Hamiltonian reproduces well the uppermost valence and two lowest conduction bands over the entire BZ.
 In the basis of Bloch sums given by Eq.~\eqref{sums}, this Hamiltonian can be written as:

-The $D_{3h}$ point group of the material constrains the number of independent hopping integrals to just nineteen, indicated in Table~\ref{tab:table1}.
+In the third-nearest neighbor approximation, the $D_{3h}$ point group of the material constrains the number of independent hopping integrals to just nineteen, indicated in Table~\ref{tab:table1}.
 By defining $\alpha=ak_x/2$ and $\beta=a\sqrt{3}k_y/2$ [$a$ is the lattice constant, see Fig.~\ref{crystal}(a)], the matrix elements of Eq.~\eqref{TNNh} are given by:

 \begin{widetext}

 \end{widetext}